 Knowledge transfer, conducted by JB GIS member associations, in many instances conducted in collaboration with national member organisations, affiliates and industry, are provided to contribute to the provision of new knowledge and to foster the advancement of the discipline.
-In order for students to have access to relevant courses and for industry to keep abreast with developments in technology and contemporary geospatial information thinking, it is important for relevant educational courses be offered.
+In order for students to have access to relevant courses and for industry to keep abreast with developments in technology and contemporary geospatial information thinking, it is important for relevant educational courses (to) be offered.
 For example, UN instruments such as the Convention on the Safety of Life at Sea (SOLAS) and the Convention on the Law of the Sea (UNCLOS) refer to the resolutions and recommendation of the IHO for all matters related to nautical charts and hydrography.
 The IHO is particularly active in the International Maritime Organization (IMO) and the Intergovernmental Oceanographic Commission (IOC) of UNESCO.
+As well, the Global Geodetic Observing System (GGOS) is an 'observing system' (of the reference frame, as well as the EO mapping referred to earlier) within the GEOSS.
+In addition, the IAG is linked with the IHO in the ABLOS (Advisory Board on the Law of the Sea).